Acfeiln/maplestorymath/index.md

 $$\qquad \displaystyle \mathrm{Pr} \left( \text{desired lines at least once in } N \text{ rolls} \right) = 90 \%$$.

-**This is also NOT the expected number of rolls required to see your lines.** That would be $$\braket{N} = 1/p $$---something big, and also something biased by the boundless possibility to fail.
+**This is also NOT the expected number of rolls required to see your lines.** That would be $$\left \langle N \right \rangle = 1/p $$---something big, and also something biased by the boundless possibility to fail.
 The geometric distribution is asymmetrical, and nobody can actually realize $$N \to \infty$$ rolls, so I'll only bring the expected values back in at the end for comparison and some interpretation.
 Nevertheless, good to know the asymptotics are there if you want them.

 ### The Question
 I want to ask: could I ever benefit *more* by trying for *less* likely rolls with cheaper occult cubes in the epic tier, versus spending more on master or meister cubes for *more* likely unique/legendary lines?